are 36 lesson hours (of 45 minutes) for

-course.
-These lessons will take place mainly in
+the two week course.
+These lessons will take place

-will be information about the
+Included in this will be information about the

-language games.
-The aim of the lessons is to
+games.
+The aim of the lessons is to relate English

-to use and develop English in relation to
+needs and to use and develop English in relation

 We have now successfully organized these

 and we think that people with at least a